how to become a neurologist

 Step 4: Attend the NEET-PG exam

-You must pass the NEET-PG to get into a postgraduate medical programme.
-Then pursue a three-year postgraduate degree in General Medicine or Paediatrics.
+You must pass the NEET-PG to get into a postgraduate medical program.
+Then, I will pursue a three-year postgraduate degree in general medicine or paediatrics.
 You can go for an MD, MS, or DNB from an accredited medical college.
 You must pass the other admission tests to specialize in neurology.

 Step 5: Achieve A Postgraduate Degree